farouqdaif1/Portfolio/README.md

 ## Built With

-- Major languages:Html and CSS
+- Major languages:Html , CSS and Java Script
 - Technologies used :GIT and GitHup

 ## To see the Project